mchlebow/neuroimmune_interactions/README.md

-this master branch is linked to VSCode.
+This master branch is linked to VSCode.
 It will be the host of testing out different machine learning models.